radish-bdd/radish/docs/tutorial.rst

       When I found 2 quotes in the DB
       Then I delete one of them

-To skip the tests if `To be or not to be` quote could not be found:
+To skip the step if `To be or not to be` quote could not be found:

 .. code:: python